 When designing classifiers and testing their performance, it is important to note that classifiers generally perform better on the training data used in their design than on new data of the same general type.
 Thus, to objectively assess the performance of a classifier, one must test it on a different data set, usually called a test set, than the one on which it was designed.
 To see why, consider the extreme case in which the training data contains just one feature vector for each class, which becomes the mean feature vector for its class.
-In this case, the resulting classifier will perfectly classify every feature vector in the training set.
-However, it may not do very well at all when classifying other data.
-In more realistic cases where the training data will usually be somewhat (but possibly not significantly) better than on test data.
+In this case, the resulting classifier will perfectly classify every feature vector in the training data has quite a few instances of each class, the performance of the classifier on the training data will usually be somewhat (but possibly not significantly) better than on test data.
 Nevertheless, it is widely accepted that testing a classifier on independent data is good practice.
 Thus, when a certain amount of data is available for design, it is usually divided into two sets - one for training, the other for testing.